dimtoneff/ComfyUI-PixelArt-Detector/README.md

 ## Description:
 Pixel Art manipulation code based on: https://github.com/Astropulse/pixeldetector

+Included palettes from: https://lospec.com/palette-list.
+If you like some palette, download the 1px one and add it to the "ComfyUI-PixelArt-Detector\palettes\1x" directory.

+This adds 4 custom nodes:
+* PixelArt Detector (+Save) - this node is All in One reduce palette, resize, saving image node
+* PixelArt Detector (mage->) - this node will downscale and reduce the palette and forward the image to another node
+* PixelArt Palette Converter - this node will change the palette of your input.
+There are a couple of embedded palettes.
+For more, please use the Palette Loader
+* PixelArt Palette Loader - this node comes with a lot of custom palettes which can be an input to the PixelArt Palette Converter "paletteList" input

-This adds 2 custom nodes (Image & Save nodes): the "Image" node can manipulate the image and forward it to another node AND the "Save" node to manipulate the image and save it as a Webp (+JPEG) File.
-It also adds a script to Comfy to drag and drop generated webp|jpeg files into the UI to load the workflows.
+The plugin also adds a script to Comfy to drag and drop generated webp|jpeg files into the UI to load the workflows.

 The nodes are able to manipulate the pixel art image in ways that it should look pixel perfect (downscales, changes palette, upscales etc.).

-Extra info about the "Save" Node:
+### Extra info about the "PixelArt Detector (+Save)" Node:

 There is a compression slider and a lossy/lossless option for webp.
 The compression slider is a bit misleading.